omalash/Expense-Tracking-App/README.md

 3. Create transactions, budgets, and goals.
 4. Filter, sort, and edit entries directly from the dashboard.
 5. Log out securely using the top-right button.

+## Behind the Scenes (For Technical Reviewers)

+This setup demonstrates:

+- **Multi-Stage Builds:** Separate builder stages for both server and client to minimize production image size.

+- **Service Discovery:** The backend automatically connects to the mongo service using the mongodb://mongo:27017 internal URI, bypassing public DNS.

+- **Local Persistence:** The database uses a named volume (mongo-data) to persist development data locally.

+- **Hot-Reloading:** Source code volumes (.:/usr/src/app) are mapped to enable instant code changes on save.

 ## Future Enhancements